 Transportation: The University shall develop and implement a comprehensive, multimodal transportation plan designed to reduce carbon emissions and dependency on single occupant vehicles.

-Recycling and Waste Management: The University shall develop policies and programs that work toward achieving zero waste.
+Recycling and Waste Management: The University shall develop policies and programs that work toward achieving zero waste and will comply with the provisions of NC General Statute 130A-309.14 regarding recycling and waste management.